-- The Loy Yang A3 unit suddenly tripped
+- The Loy Yang A3 unit suddenly trips

 - The loss of output creates a drop in frequency

-- When the frequency reached 49.80 Hz, the Hornsdale Power Reserve starts discharging to the grid within milliseconds
+- When the frequency reaches 49.80 Hz, the Hornsdale Power Reserve starts discharging to the grid within milliseconds

 - The Gladstone coal generator starts injecting more power to the grid four seconds later.

 That last part made clear why the author thinks that the Hornsdale Power Reserve “outsmarts” the Gladstone coal generator: the battery responded four seconds ahead of the coal generator.
 That is all nice and well, but the big question is whether that head start of four seconds actually made a difference when it comes to the recovery from the frequency drop?